SurvivalProject/SE_Loader/README.md

 ---
 A small feature overview:
 1.Classes system which supports Inheritance, special non-primitive Properties.
 It also supports cloning and adds hooks to other operations.

-2.System variable which is a Child/Parent-like data hierachy 3.Every Class extends a base class which has every "normal" Roblox Method in it 4.You can create events - which you can :connect and :disconnect.
+2.System variable which is a Child/Parent-like data hierachy

+3.Every Class extends a base class which has every "normal" Roblox Method in it

+4.You can create events - which you can :connect and :disconnect.

 5.Enums are also available to use

-6.A watertight system: Users can never ever get direct access to classes or objects.
+6.A waterproofed system: Users can never ever get direct access to classes or objects.

 7.A very creative way of loading the system - A script of only 8 lines is needed, which will load everything for you.

 8.You can define classes and scripts in seperate scripts - they will all be loaded at once, but you have a much better overview like his.

 License